Michael Dworkin, MD

 Founder of MedSchoolGurus

 Originally from Cleveland, Dr. Dworkin graduated from Ohio State University, where he studied mathematics and was inducted into Phi Beta Kappa.
 After scoring in the 99th percentile on his MCAT, he attended Duke University School of Medicine from 2014-2018.
 He scored 256 on USMLE Step 1, and 269 on USMLE Step 2 CK.
 He is a radiation oncology resident at Stanford and completed a medicine internship at University of Kentucky.
 He is passionate about patient-centered clinical oncology, research, evidence based medical education, and mentoring his students.
-In his free time, he enjoys playing tennis, playing fetch with his puppy Charlie, and spending time with friends and family.
+In his free time, he enjoys playing tennis, and spending time with friends and family.

 Balaji Jothishankar, MD, MBA

 Originally from Florida, Balaji graduated from the University of Illinois at Urbana-Champaign, where he double majored in Molecular and Cellular Biology and Psychology and graduated magna cum laude.
 He scored in the 98th percentile on his MCAT graduated from the University of Chicago Pritzker School of Medicine.
 He scored 262 on USMLE Step 1 and 273 on USMLE Step 2 CK.
 He earned an MBA from the University of Chicago Booth School of Business during his gap year.
 He is interested in integrating business into medicine, cost-effectiveness research, and medical education.
 He has extensive experience teaching as a teaching assistant in college and as a peer tutoring in medical school.
 He is a dermatology resident at Harvard.
 Previously an internationally ranked tennis player, he enjoys coaching tennis, playing intramural basketball and ultimate frisbee, and riding his bicycle.

 Chloe Peters, MD